hlysine/EchoMod/README.md

 # Echo

-Echo is a custom Slay The Spire character currently in development.
+Echo is a custom Slay The Spire character with many conditional cards and unique mechanics.
+Designing good decks that satisfy the card conditions will be challenging, but you can always duplicate another character to borrow some of their powers.

 | **[Download Mod](https://github.com/hlysine/EchoMod/releases/latest/)** |
 |-------------------------------------------------------------------------|